 A specific Belgian tax regime applies to charities.
-Mainly, this specific tax regime taxes the charitable entity on capital income, capital gains and real estate income.
-Private foundations and (international) non-profit associations are subject to an annual tax of 0.17 per cent on the value of certain of their assets.
+Mainly, this specific tax regime taxes the charitable entity on capital income, certain capital gains and property income.
+Private foundations and (international) non-profit associations are subject to an annual tax of 0.17 per cent on the value of their assets.